Xceptance/xlt-documentation/content/en/load-testing/How-Tos/master-controller-cheatsheet.md

 - `-pf <file>` can be employed to utilize a separate properties file, which overrides the values in file `mastercontroller.properties`.

-- `report` will generate a report after downloading test results.
+- `-report` will generate a report after downloading test results.
 It will not be effective in commands mode.
 It can be used with [auto mode](../../manual/310-test-execution/#auto-mode) using the `-auto` option to generate a report automatically once the tests are downloaded.

 - `sequential` used for running test cases sequentially (one after the other).